butyi/gzml/README.md

 - Call `bash update_loader`
 - Try it

+## Baud rate

+Unfortunately I couldn't get work non-standard baud rate (14400) on Linux.
+Therefore I decided to change quarz from 8MHz to 5.33MHz to have standard (9600) monitor baudrate.
+I haven't found 5.33MHz quarz only if I buy 1000 pieces. :)
+I could only buy 5.2MHz from Conrad, which is still inside the tolerance range.
+So, baud rate is fix 9600 and cannot be changed by parameter.
+But you can change in source code (monloader.c).
+Do not forget, quarz change need to update PLL setup in system software too.

 ## Test

 I just tested those features what I used during download bootloader.
 Not all available